What is the Achilles Tendon?

 Stretch Your Calves (Gastroc / Soleus) 6 times per day for 1 minute each

 Move into strengthening:

-Isometric Calf Raises 1 minute x 3 times per day at least (hold with heel at different heights to work full range)
+Isometric Calf Raises 45 seconds x 5 every day (hold with heel at different heights to work full range)

 Towel Grabbing for 2 minutes twice per day

 1 – Leg Balancing 1 Minute per side each day